 ...that is, real Mexican chocolate – the very sweet, hard, cinnamon flavored type commonly used for hot chocolate.
 It’s definitely not the type of chocolate you’d swap out for semi-sweet unless you find the perfect recipe.
 This was it!

 Thanks KAnn, for giving me the link to Mexican Chocolate Chip Cookies, which was the springboard to this cookie.

 I would have been content to make the Epicurious version of the cookies, but reviewers weren’t completely happy with it.
 Rather than just complain, they made small changes and like a game of telephone, the recipe thread resulted in a very different and very good cookie.

-One thing to note is that the original recipe does not call for Mexican chocolate, so if you aren’t lucky enough to have access to real Mexican chocolate, you can still make a good cookie with the original recipe.
-You might want to increase the salt, though.
-1/4 teaspoon didnt’ seem like enough.
+The original recipe for Mexican Chocolate Chunk Cookies does not call for Mexican chocolate, so if you aren’t lucky enough to have access to real Mexican chocolate, you can still make a good cookie with the original recipe.
+You might want to increase the salt, though. ¼ teaspoon didn;t seem like enough.